California Bloom - Fire, rain, and flowers in Santa Barbara, Ventura, and Malibu

 Hike from Skofield Park to Gibraltar Rock (Map)

 There are a number of trails in this area of varying lengths and difficulties.
 We did the Gibraltar Rock Loop which was a moderate hike that is about 5 miles or so round trip and climbs around 1,700 feet.
-On nice days the area around Gibralter Rock is popular for rock climbing and paragliding.
+On nice days the area around Gibraltar Rock is popular for rock climbing and paragliding.
 This is a gorgeous hike, but if you just want to check out the view or are into cycling you can also get there by road.

 Parking - There is a large rough dirt parking lot just down the road from the trailhead at GPS Coordinates: 34.456590, -119.693234.
 Be careful if you have a vehicle with low ground clearance.